 For Your Teaching

 The University Libraries offers a variety of instructional services designed to actively integrate information literacy into the curricula and to facilitate students' acquisition of critical thinking and information-seeking skills.
-Library faculty can provide targeted in-person instruction or online instruction to help your students.
+Library instructional services include:

 - Course-related instruction